City of Fayetteville wants input about short-term rental regulation

 FAYETTEVILLE, Ark.
-(KFTA) — Fayetteville city leaders said they want input from residents regarding short-term rentals.
+(KNWA) — Fayetteville city leaders said they want input from residents regarding short-term rentals.

 A resolution was created during July to study and develop an ordinance regarding short-term rentals including Airbnb, VRBO and HomeAway.